MxShift/shift-checker/README.md

 ## Logs

-There are some echo lines in file **checkdelegate.log**.
 You could view logs in real time using:

 ```
 tail -f ~/shift-checker/logs/checkdelegate.log